 How To Use Purple Coneflower Herb Health Embassy

-1 tbsp of Purple Coneflower Herb and pour with a glass (200ml) of boiling water.
-Brew undercover for 10-15 minutes, then strain the beverage and drink.
+1-2 tsp of Purple Coneflower Herb and pour with a glass (200ml) of boiling water.
+Brew undercover for 10-15 minutes, then strain the beverage.
 You can also use this infusion as a poultice.

 Pour 1 tbsp of Purple Coneflower Herb with a glass (200 ml) of water and bring to a boil, then cook covered for 10-15 minutes.
-Let it stand for the next 15 minutes, then strain.
-You can drink it twice a day for half a glass for 10 days.
+Let it stand for the next 15 minutes, then strain the mixture.
 Decoction can also be used externally.

 This product description is for informational purposes only.